 This is a bit more of an advanced tactic, but I’m going to include it nonetheless.
 When our calendars and brains are packed, it’s hard to think in terms of the big picture when it comes to building your business.
 If your time is packed with slogging through invoices, making lunches, and doing laundry, it’s going to be really hard to be inspired with a breakthrough marketing idea for yourself.

-And don’t forget the “focus and willpower cost” too.
-I like to cook every once in a while, but I hate having to come up with and prepare healthy meals for myself every day.
+And don’t forget the “focus and willpower cost,” too.
+I like to cook every once in a while.
+But I hate having to come up with and prepare healthy meals for myself every day.
 It’s right in the middle of the day when I’m just trying to get through some work and I find it so daunting to take on.
 My solution?
-I found a delicious pre-prepared meal service that lets me just microwave a healthy lunch instead of having to make one.
+I found a delicious pre-prepared meal service.
+Now, I just microwave a healthy lunch instead of having to make one.

 Again, yes, not all of these solutions are going to work for everyone.
 But what I want you to start to understand is that it’s often a good idea to hire help.
 In fact, it can be the most financially responsible thing to do!
 Think about it: does the CEO of a company meet with potential clients and clean the bathrooms?
 Of course not!
 Their time is best used on the most high-impact, money-generating tasks.